 Cleveland is shockingly easy to drive in.
 The downtown is eminently walkable.
 But it’s easy to drive to the surrounding neighborhoods or uptown.

 Parking downtown is a pain though.
 If you’re staying at a hotel downtown, you’ll be socked with a hefty overnight parking charge.

 Elsewhere in Cleveland, you can find metered parking.
 Or, there’s street parking.
 The only place I found difficult to park was on Euclid Avenue uptown and in Little Italy.
 But I eventually found spots to park.

 mural in the Ohio City neighborhood next to West Side Market

 You can fly to Cleveland.
 The Cleveland Hopkins International Airport is 12 miles from downtown.
 The Cleveland Amtrak Station is also located downtown.

 Cleveland is near quite a few other cities.
 You can easily drive from Pittsburgh, Columbus, Akron, Detroit, or Toledo.

-I hope you've enjoyed my two day itinerary and travel guide for Cleveland.
+I hope you’ve enjoyed my 2 days in Cleveland itinerary.
 You may enjoy these other United States travel guides:

 If you’d like to spend 2 days in Cleveland Ohio, pin it for later.